 - It’s ideal for a last-minute treat when time is tight or a fun project for your children or grandchildren.

 I always have a stash of Ghirardelli White Chocolate Bars, which melt perfectly in the microwave, to make the base for this bark.
 And if you have any leftovers a Raspberry White Chocolate Loaf Cake would be a lovely dessert!
 I do love my white chocolate!

 How to Make White Chocolate Bark

 This white chocolate bark basically an alternative version of my peppermint bark, which I do need to share with you all before Christmas.
 Peppermint extract and crushed candy canes are mixed into the melted white chocolate for a holiday favorite of my children.

 - All you need is are THREE ingredients.
 So there’s really no excuse not to make this easy candy.

 - Your children can definitely help.
 An adult can spread the hot melted chocolate onto a lined baking sheet, and the younger folks can help sprinkle the candies over the surface.

-- I like using a decent quality white chocolate bar instead of white chocolate chips.
+- PRO-Tip: Use a decent quality white chocolate bar instead of white chocolate chips.
 The bars melt more easily, but chocolate chips can be used in a pinch.

 - I like to use an offset spatula to spread out the melted chocolate onto the parchment lined baking sheet.